- Create autobiographical essays

-- Students will be able to use a graphic organizer to plan their written pieces.
+- Use a graphic organizer to plan their written pieces

 Write a well-organized autobiographical essay that tells all about you.
 Title the piece ‘Who Am I?’ or create your own title.
 Include details on your:

 - Likes and Dislikes

 - Goals and Aspirations

 2. Either make one copy of the Who Am I?
 Example Essay printable for each student or create your own essay.
 The latter is recommended to serve as a means of better connecting with your students.
 If you decide to create your own autobiographical essay, you may want to complete a copy of the Reflection Worksheet: Who Am I? printable and display it using a projector.
 Otherwise, display the blank the Reflection Worksheet: Who Am I? printable for the class to view together.

 3. Print copies of the Reflection Worksheet: Who Am I? printable, Who Am I?
 Example Essay printable, Expository Essay Rubric printable, Lesson Exit Survey printable, and Rubric for Writing Informational Essays printable for each student.